Request Information

 BUS 4360 Business Policy and Strategy 3

 A study of overall business strategy from the perspective of top management.
 The student will examine strategic goals, plans and actions of the business firm.
-Prerequisites: Senior Standing and completion of degree requirements.
+Prerequisites: Completion of Degree Requirements.

 IST 2100 Management Information Systems 3

 An introductory course that provides the skills and knowledge required for managing information systems in contemporary business environments.
 Students will learn how hardware, software, data, people and processes are combined to produce information supporting business goals and objectives.
-Extensive out-of-class computer work is necessary for mastery of industry standard software.
+Extensive out- of-class computer work is necessary for mastery of industry standard software.
+Prerequisites: BUS 1120

 DSC 3250 Business Statistics 3

-The purpose of this course is to provide students with a conceptual understanding of the role of quantitative methods in decision analysis and decision-making.
-Students will be exposed to several quantitative problem solving techniques in an application-based environment to help sharpen their analytical skills and problem solving abilities.
+The purpose of this course is to provide students with a conceptual understanding of the role of quantitative methods in decision analysis and decision making.
+Students will be exposed to several quantitative problem-solving techniques in an application-based environment to help sharpen their analytical skills and problem solving abilities.
+Prerequisites: DSC 3250

 DSC 4300 Introduction to Operations Management 3